 In the ordinary course of business, we provide a warranty to customers that our products are free of defects and will conform to published specifications.
 Generally, the applicable product warranty period is one year from the date of delivery of the product to the customer or of site acceptance, if required.
 Additionally, we typically provide limited warranties with respect to our services.
 From time to time, we also make other warranties to customers, including warranties that our products are manufactured in accordance with applicable laws and not in violation of third-party rights.
 We provide for estimated warranty costs at the time of the product sale.
-We believe our warranty reserves of \$3.1 million as of both March 31, 2020 and December 31, 2019, appropriately reflect the estimated cost of such warranty obligations.
+We believe our warranty reserves of \$4.5 million and \$3.1 million as of September 30, 2020 and December 31, 2019, respectively, appropriately reflect the estimated cost of such warranty obligations.